6 steps to manage supply chain risks

-You can use the risk assessment grid to further analyze and prioritize risks.
-Based on this exercise, you may need to review your inventory policy and parameters suck as safety stock, minimum orders, etc.
+You can use the risk assessment grid below to further analyze and prioritize the risks.
+Based on this exercise, you may need to review your inventory policy and parameters, such as safety stock and minimum orders.

 5. Develop contingency plans

 Having identified your risks, you should look for ways to mitigate them.
-Prioritize issues that have a higher risk score.
+Prioritize issues with a higher risk score.

-For example, many businesses are now doing shipping in smaller quantities to allow for more flexibility.
+For example, many businesses are now shipping in smaller quantities to allow for more flexibility.
 Companies are also shopping around for new carriers and different rates.
-Still others are turning to brand new modes of transports; reviewing new options and comparing to routine ones.
+Others are turning to new modes of transport;transport, examining new options and comparing them to known modes.

 Businesses should also be looking for alternative suppliers.
 Local suppliers, for instance, might be more attractive since goods won’t have to cross borders.

 Also keep in touch with your main suppliers on a regular basis.
-Try to get visibility on their stock status and let you know if issues arise.
-They are also aware of what they send to who.
-Other clients might have supplies they are not using and would be willing to sell you.
+Try to get visibility on their stock status and be kept up to date on issues that arise.
+They are also aware of what they send and to whom.
+Other clients might have supplies that they are not using and would be willing to sell to you.

-As you navigate the crisis, it’s important you remain strategic about the choices you make.
+During this period of uncertainty, it’s important that you remain strategic about the choices you make.

-“Even if we don’t know how long this crisis will last, we can be sure it will create new operational and supply chain norms, with technology, more than ever, being at the centre of it all,” says Lajevardi.
+“Even if we don’t know how long this economic context will last, we can be sure it will create new operational and supply chain norms, with technology, more than ever, being at the center of these changes,” Lajevardi says.

 He also stresses the importance of keeping daily communication channels open with your clients, partners and suppliers.